 Get the “Workplace Leader’s Handbook of the Digital Tools of Tomorrow”

 The transition to human-centric workplaces

 This shift towards metrics focused on individual employee wellbeing and satisfaction—or human-centric metrics—has shifted attention to a revised set of real estate needs and KPIs.
-Right now, corporate real estate managers will not only need to find ways to get their employees back into the office safely and without over-crowding, using technologies like Space Booking.
+Right now, corporate real estate managers will not only need to find ways to get their employees back into the office safely and without over-crowding.
 In the midst of the COVID-19 pandemic, they will also need to measure and track performance metrics focused on enhanced occupant safety.
 But looking to the coming years, the permanence of human-centric KPIs is becoming ever clearer.
 The true value of corporate real estate space, after all, lies in its opportunity to support human capital.

 The new metrics for corporate real estate management